geeky4dev/solar-roi-simulator/README.md

 Using the following technologies:
 ✅ Frontend: HTML, CSS, JavaScript (Bootstrap)
 ✅ Backend: PHP con Apache
-✅ Server: Apache (local with XAMPP)
+✅ Local Server: Apache (with XAMPP)
+✅ Or Real Web Server

 🗂️ Proyect Structure
 📂 solar-roi-simulator/
 ├── 📁 public/ (Accesible files, HTML, CSS, JS)
 ├── 📁 src/ (PHP code 6 backend logic)
 ├── 📁 database/ (Esquema SQL para MySQL)
 ├── 📁 assets/ (Images, icons, etc.)
 ├── 📄 index.php (Página principal con formulario)
 ├── 📄 calculate.php (Lógica para calcular el ROI)
 ├── 📄 results.php (Muestra los resultados)

-index.php - Main entry point and user interface of the simulator. calculate.php - PHP script that processes user input and performs ROI calculations. styles.css - CSS file for styling the user interface. scripts.js - Optional JavaScript for additional interactivity or validation. database - (If required) MySQL database for storing user data or past calculations.

-*** Main Functionalities ***
+Main Functionalities:
 Input Form: Users will input parameters like system size (in kW), installation cost, energy savings, and other relevant variables.
 Calculation Logic: The PHP script will calculate the ROI based on user input.
 Result Display: After the calculation, the results will be displayed to the user, showing ROI, payback period, and energy savings over time.
 Responsive Design: The UI should adjust properly to different screen sizes for accessibility.

-*** Steps to Display Results on a Local XAMPP Server or Real Web Server: ***
+Steps to Display Results on a Local XAMPP Server or Real Web Server: ***
 1. Set Up XAMPP (Local Server)
 Install XAMPP and start Apache and MySQL.
 Place your project in the htdocs folder of XAMPP.